ShaikBurhanuddin/shaik/README.md

 # i'm intrested in azure devops , kubernetes, and terraform
 # i'm currently working on kubernetes certification exam
 # how to reach me linkedin-burhanuddinshaik ,burhanuddin.sk@appnetwisse.com
+# i'm looking to collaborate on kubernetes ,as well as azure pipelines
 #